littlea1/quant_at/README.md

 arch
 ```

-There are three big files that is hard to share through Github, they are here
+There are three big data files that are hard to share through Github,
+they can be downloaded through the links below:

 [AUDCAD](https://dl.dropboxusercontent.com/u/1570604/data/inputData_AUDCAD_20120426.mat)